We are celebrating National AccessAbility Week 2026 with the release of the full 45-minute documentary film!

 Working at a local hotel and a resource center for people with different abilities, Carmelle benefits from a community that truly cares about her well-being.

-The Canadian Down Syndrome Society is very proud to present Unified Voices: Part 1, a new documentary film exploring the lives of Canadians with Down syndrome like never before, taking you across this vast country to tell the stories of our community.
+The Canadian Down Syndrome Society is very proud to present Unified Voices, a new documentary film exploring the lives of Canadians with Down syndrome like never before.
+The film takes you on a journey across Canada and into the homes of six families from very different backgrounds.

-This federally funded film in celebration of National AccessAbility Week highlights the diverse voices within the Down syndrome community.
-In Part 1, director Moses Latigo Odida begins the story by introducing us to three Canadians and their unique challenges and triumphs with education, employment, and social inclusion.
+This federally funded film celebrating National AccessAbility Week highlights the diverse voices within the Down syndrome community.
+Director Moses Latigo Odida explores each family's unique challenges and triumphs with education, employment, and social inclusion.

 Community Connects Us Beyond Differences